nojaf/vite-plugin-fable/README.md

 ![vite-plugin-fable logo](https://nojaf.com/vite-plugin-fable/img/logo.png)

 > [!IMPORTANT]
 > This project is up for adoption.
-I'm looking for eager people to maintain this.
-Please open a [discussion](https://github.com/nojaf/vite-plugin-fable/discussions) if you are interested!
+I'm looking for eager people to maintain this.<br>Please open a [discussion](https://github.com/nojaf/vite-plugin-fable/discussions) if you are interested!

 ## What is this?